OMAS-IIIF/oldaplib/docs/performance_optimization_strategy.md

    former follow-up roles query.
 3. **Search summaries and batching.** Provide a backend contract that returns the card metadata required by clients without one resource request per hit.
+   **Completed:** `ResourceInstanceFactory.read_summaries()` performs one permission-filtered CONSTRUCT for up to 100 known resource IRIs and a caller-selected property set.
+Missing and unreadable resources are omitted identically, and readable results retain request order.
 4. **Application request reuse.** Deduplicate concurrent SALSAH requests and cache stable project-model information with explicit lifetime rules.
+   **In progress:** SALSAH search cards and linked-record previews consume the bounded summary endpoint instead of issuing per-resource metadata and media requests.
 5. **Write/import validation.** Reuse compiled XML Schema validators and benchmark bulk ingest independently from interactive reads.

 The steps are deliberately ordered by shared benefit: `oldaplib` first, `oldap-api` second, and application-specific SALSAH optimizations last.

+The summary primitive removes per-resource GraphDB reads.
+It deliberately does not replace complete resource reads for editing, nor does it remove initial datamodel construction or unrelated application requests; those boundaries remain separately measurable.